-Trace's Python support is provided by OpenCensus, a set of tracing and application metrics instrumentation libraries that work with multiple backends.
-You can find the latest details about OpenCensus for Python, along with additional documentation and examples, on its GitHub page.
+You can enable Stackdriver Trace for Python applications by using OpenCensus.
+OpenCensus is a set of instrumentation libraries for collecting trace and metric data that work with multiple backends.
+For the latest details about OpenCensus for Python, along with additional documentation and examples, go to census-instrumentation/opencensus-python.

 Installation and configuration